Mac OSX: How to Download, Install, and Start APT

 Supported Systems

-Hardware: (HST users only): Apple Silicon chips (M1/M2/M3) currently cause the HST Orbit and Visit Planners to run much more slowly.
-An Apple Silicon native version of the language APT uses for the HST Orbit and Visit Planners is in final testing by our vendor.
-We have a version of APT with that beta installed that we can give you.
-Please contact us at help@stsci.edu.
+Hardware: Apple Silicon chips (M1/M2/M3) were previously causing the HST Orbit and Visit Planners to run much more slowly.
+An Apple Silicon native version of the language APT uses for the HST Orbit and Visit Planners is in final testing by our vendor that beta is now in the current version.
+There are now two installer packages: one for Intel chips and one for Silicon chips.

 Depending on your institution's computer security measures (firewalls, blocked ports, etc.), you may initially have communication trouble with APT.
 If you have any concerns please see our Server Connectivity knowledge article.

-NOTE: APT is delivered as a native installer package on Mac OS X, so the download is named "APT.pkg".
+NOTE: APT is delivered as a native installer package on macOS, so the download is named "APT_*.pkg".

 1. Uninstall the previous version